hodyroff/scs-training/Virtualization/Environments.md

 * Your customers typically expect very reliable cloud services
     - Unavailability is very bad, losing data is worse
 * Cloud environments must be changed often
-    - E.g. for deploying security fixes, for increasing capacity, for deployung upgrades, etc.
+    - E.g. for deploying security fixes, for increasing capacity, for deploying upgrades, etc.
 * In order to do changes with confidence, you need to test them
     - Validating that the changes are good
     - Validating that your roll out procedures work reliably